NYC Employers Will Now Be Required To Include Salary Ranges In Job Listings

 The New York City Council passed new legislation earlier this year that requires employers to include a specific salary range (minimum & maximum) in any published job listings.
-The only exceptions to the groundbreaking pay transparency law, which was supposed to officially go into effect this May but now has been delayed to November, are companies with less than four employees or temporary hiring firms.
+The only exceptions to the groundbreaking pay transparency law, which was supposed to officially go into effect this past May but was delayed to November, are companies with less than four employees or temporary hiring firms.
+Employers will now be required by law to post salary minimums and maximums starting this Tuesday, November 1st.

 The bill was first created by former City Council member Helen Rosenthal, who championed the concrete way to help bridge the pay gap between men, women and other minority groups.
 It was passed by the council 41-7 in December, but Mayor Eric Adams had until January 14 to veto the bill if desired.
 He did not, so it will continue on to become law.